If your pet shows fear or stress every time the doorbell rings, please don’t give out candy

 Manage your pet’s anxiety

 Even the friendliest dog or most chill cat can become stressed and anxious from the flurry of activity Halloween brings to your door.
 This is also true if you choose to host a party.
-A way to keep your pets safe and calm is to chose a room where they can stay behind closed doors until all of the shenanigans are over.
+A way to keep your pets safe and calm is to choose a room where they can stay behind closed doors until all of the shenanigans are over.
 Play some soft music or keep a TV on.
-Provide them with Treatibles hard chews, gel caps or dropper oils, and mist the air with a flower essences formula like Stress Stopper.
+Provide them with Treatibles chews, chewables, capsules, oil dropper bottles or cream, and mist the air with a flower essence formula like Stress Stopper.